Contribution splitting allows members to split their concessional contributions with their spouse.

 Select Post and then select Post and Prepare Documents to produce the application.

-Note: It is recommended to select Post & Prepare Documents to be able to re-produce them at a later stage from the reports screen.
-If you select Post only, you will need to delete and re-produce the transaction in order to generate the documents.
+Note: t is recommended to select Post & Prepare Documents to be able to re-produce them at a later stage from the reports screen.
+If you select Post only, you can enter back into the transaction to prepare documents.